bbauska/JS-beginners-JS/README.md

 // <p id="opening" class="bold">Opening</p>
 ```

-Or you can also pass the id or the class attribute, it will return the
+<p>Or you can also pass the id or the class attribute, it will return the
-same &lt;p&gt; element:
+same &lt;p&gt; element:</p>

 ```
 document.querySelector('.bold');